 On October 1, 2010, we entered into a shareholders' agreement, or the Shareholders' Agreement, with Patria Holdings Limited and Blackstone PAT Holdings IV, L.L.C.
 The Shareholders' Agreement contains certain customary provisions, including the rights of Patria Holdings Limited and Blackstone PAT Holdings IV, L.L.C. to designate a certain number of the members of our board of directors.
-The Shareholders' Agreement (including the board designation rights and Patria's rights with respect to use of the Blackstone name) is expected to be terminated in connection with the completion of this offering, except for certain provisions that survive in accordance with the terms of the Shareholders' Agreement, including dragalong and tag-along rights.
+The Shareholders' Agreement (including the board designation rights and Patria's rights with respect to use of the Blackstone name) was terminated in connection with the completion of our initial public offering, except for certain provisions that survive in accordance with the terms of the Shareholders' Agreement, including drag-along and tag-along rights.